ice3-software/between-kit/README.md

 - Dst table does not accept cells from the Src table
 - Src table is rearrangeable
 - Dst table is rearrangeable
-- Also demonstrates how to 'hide' the cell that's being dragged whlist its dragging
+- Also demonstrates how to 'hide' the cell that's being dragged whilst its dragging

 ######Example Case 2 - I32ExchangeableTableViewsController######
 - 2 Table Views